Miabread/language-test/libary/core/optional.md

 ## else()

-Evaluate a block if a optional is `Nothing`.
+Evaluates a block if a optional is `Nothing`.

 This is used to unwrap a `Optional` by providing a default value.
 It also is commonly used in conjunction with `if` to provide a fallback if a condition was `False`.